alien4cloud/alien4cloud.github.io/documentation/1.3.0/admin_guide/backup_restore_migrate.md

   application_tag: testTag

 alien4cloud:
-# version to which to migrate to
-  version: 1.3.0
 # alien4cloud runtime directory.
 See "directories.alien" option in your alien4cloud config
   dir: /opt/alien4cloud/data
 # directory in which alien4cloud stores Cloud Service Archives.
 See "directories.csar_repository" option in your alien4cloud config